Rishit-dagli/personal-website/_news/announcement_3.md

 related_posts: false
 ---

-We released a new [large-scale dataset](https://arxiv.org/abs/2410.02921) for video understanding.
+We released a new large-scale dataset for video understanding.
+[Arxiv](https://arxiv.org/abs/2410.02921).